Find a Lender-Approved Local Conveyancer in Tewkesbury

 Disposal

-of semi premises, Bevan Gardens, GL20 8RY completing on 01/09/2023 at a price of £290,000.
-The conveyancing process included amongst the various tasks: sending conveyancing papers to buyers representatives, sending the transfer to the seller for execution in preparation for completion, taking formal instructions from and updating the seller client
+of terraced residence, Carrant Road, GL20 8AD completing on 15/01/2025 at a price of £375,000.
+The conveyancing process incorporates some of the following tasks: drafting the sale agreement and Transfer, sending conveyancing papers to buyers representatives, taking formal instructions from and updating the seller client

 Recently asked questions about conveyancing in Tewkesbury